jbloomlab/barcoded_flu_pdmH1N1/docs/index.markdown

 ---
 ## An interactive plot
 ### Viral transcription and progeny production
 This page provides an interactive version of figure 5A from XXX.
 Each point on this plot represents a single-influenza infected cell.
-You can mouse over each point to see information about the outcomes of viral infection.
-At the bottom of the plot, there are drop down menus to select viral genotypes and missing viral genes.
+You can mouse over each point to see information about the outcomes of viral infection in that cell.
+At the bottom of the plot, there are drop down menus to select cells with specific viral genotypes and missing viral genes.

 {% include transcription_progeny_interactive.html max-width="100px" %}
 <br>